 NIST AI RMF: A Framework for Addressing AI Bias

 The AI RMF offers a structured approach to managing risks associated with AI, including AI bias.
 It is built around four foundational pillars: Governance, Transparency, Accountability, and Trust.
-Let’s explore how each of these principles can help mitigate AI bias.
+Let’s explore how each of these principles can help mitigate bias.

 1. Governance: Building a Fair AI Ecosystem